nutanix-japan/ncsc-labs-japan/lab2/lab2.rst

    .. note::

      You can set the network mode on all AHV hosts from a single CVM using the ``hostssh`` command (note that the cluster services need to running for this command to work).

-    See :ref:`all_host_ssh` for command reference.
+     See :ref:`command_reference` for hostssh usage instructions.

 Setting the VLANs from command line (Optional Reference Lab)
 -------------------------------------------------------------